apitoolkit/apitoolkit-landing/content/_index.md

       </h1>
       <div class="pt-8 space-y-5">
         <p>
-          APIToolkit is creating a world where you don’t lose money because of wrongly documented services or broken API contracts.
-Signup to join our early waitlist and get great lifetime deals when we launch fully
+          APIToolkit is creating a world where you don’t lose customers because of wrongly documented services or broken API contracts.
+Signup to join to be a part of our journey.
         </p>
         <div class="space-y-2 text-sm">
           <small class="text-blue-900"
-            >APIToolkit is still in closed beta.
-But you can join the waitlist below</small
+            >Subscribe to keep up with our journey below</small
           >
           <script src="https://f.convertkit.com/ckjs/ck.5.js"></script>
           <form